Naga-Baba/my-first-project/README.md

 # my-first-project
-This is my first project on GitHub.
+## This is going to be my first Github project
+## Still a bit confused on how to use this exercise.